 - Stretch test: It’s not a fully reliable method since PLA can be a bit more flexible before breaking down.
-This method also requires that you have a bit of faith in your own powers of observation under magnification.
+This method also requires that you have a bit of faith in your own powers of observation.
 I consider this to be a waste of time since it does not yield conclusive evidence.

 - Stress test: An even less reliable way to examine PLA filament for signs of degradation is to leave it hanging vertically for some time before testing.
 Also do not recommend it.

 - Print a small object: this is by far the best way to test the current quality of a spool of filament.
 Print a small object with your usual settings and check if the output is as good as you would expect.
 If you hear popping noises during the extrusion, you can be certain that you are dealing with moist filament.

 As you may have noticed, I’m clearly not a huge fan of the first two recommendations that are usually tossed around.
 Why would you perform tests that give you a hint of the quality if you have a quick and easy way to test the very thing you are trying to measure!

 How does moisture affect filament?